kovacevicdejan/AVL-tree/README.md

 # AVL-tree
-An implementation of an AVL tree with matrix generating and finding keys, done in C as a school assignemnt
+An implementation of an AVL tree with matrix generating and key finding, done in C as a school assignemnt

 ![Preview](preview.png)